-There were Ninety four (94) routine tests conducted on the backflow devices in North Brookfield during 2019.
-Three (3) devices failed the testing.
-All three were repaired by the owners and successfully retested.
-Ten (10) devices were not tested due to non-occupancy and/or seasonal with water being off.
+There were 90 routine tests conducted on the backflow devices in North Brookfield during 2021.
+One device failed the testing and was repaired by the owner and successfully retested.
+Ten devices were not tested due to non-occupancy and/or seasonal with water being off.

-For more information or questions regarding this notice, please contact Richard Kennan, Water Superintendent at 508-867-0207.
+For more information or questions regarding this notice, please contact Jamie Flamand, Water Superintendent at 508-867-0207.